mourisl/Lighter/README.md

     NOTICE: genome_size does not need to be accurate, but it should be at least as large as the size of the sequenced genome. alpha is the sampling rate and decided by the user.
 A rule of thumb: alpha=(7/C), where C is the average coverage of the data set.
+	    When using "-K" instead of "-k", Lighter will go through the reads an extra pass to decide C. And for "-K", genome_size should be relative accurate.

 ### Example